sonata-nfv/tng-slice-mngr/README.md

 ## HOW TO START THE SLICE MANAGER:
 To configure on which mode to work, write "True" (mode 1) or "False" (mdoe 2) on the "USE_SONATA" parameter inside the "config.cfg" file.
 Once the mode is configured, use "screen" to open two terminal sessions:

 1) First session: python main.py ./config.cfg
-    2) Second Session: use the following commands (change the id any time you create a NST or instantiate a NSI):
+2) Second Session: use the following commands (use the right id any time you create/delete a NST or instantiate/terminate a NSI):

-- CURL DEMO COMMANDS
+- STEP 1: Check the available services in Sonata SP

-Before working with NS Templates and Instance, user must know the available services...
+Before working with NS Templates and Instances, user should know the available services to create NST.

-  1) GET AVAILABLE SERVICES from Sonata SP

     curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://127.0.0.1:5998/api/services

-Once the services are known, the slice user can start creating NSTs and NSIs...

-#NST CURL COMMANDS
+- STEP2: Manage netSlice Templates

+Create/Delete and check all the NST you want/need.

   1) CREATE NetSlice Template: To add more NetServices to compose a NetSlice Template, use this json structure in "nstNsdIds":[{"nstNsdId":"<NSuuid>"},{"nstNsdId":"<NSuuid>"}]

     curl -i -H "Content-Type:application/json" -X POST -d'{"nstName":"<NetSlice_Template_name>", "nstVersion":<version_number>, "nstDesigner":"<designer_name>", "nstNsdIds":[{"nstNsdId":"<NetService_uuid>"}]}' http://127.0.0.1:5998/api/nst/v1/descriptors